 Your team has successfully navigated the terrain of understanding what OEE is and is getting live OEE data from your machines on the production floor.
 Now you can view performance as it happens and understand historical trends with more detail and accuracy than ever before.
-It is the goal that you have all been looking forward to reaching, and it is beginning to materialise.
+It is the goal that you have all been looking forward to reaching, and it is beginning to materialize.

 Everyone is curious, operators on the shop floor, maintenance technicians, the plant leadership team, and even an executive or two.
 Just what will the data show?